Cystic fibrosis: Genetics and pathogenesis

 - Baylor College of Medicine

-Cystic fibrosis (CF) is a multisystem disease affecting the digestive system, sweat glands, and the reproductive tract, but progressive lung disease continues to be the major cause of morbidity and mortality.
-Patients with CF have abnormal transport of chloride and sodium across the respiratory epithelium, resulting in thickened, viscous airway secretions [1,2].
+Cystic fibrosis (CF) is a multisystem disease affecting the lungs, digestive system, sweat glands, and the reproductive tract.
+Patients with CF have abnormal transport of chloride and sodium across secretory epithelia, resulting in thickened, viscous secretions in the bronchi, biliary tract, pancreas, intestines, and reproductive system [1,2].
+Although the disease is systemic, progressive lung disease continues to be the major cause of morbidity and mortality for most patients.
 Over a highly variable time course ranging from months to decades after birth, individuals eventually develop chronic infection of the respiratory tract with a characteristic array of bacterial flora, leading to progressive respiratory insufficiency and eventual respiratory failure .

 The genetics and pathogenesis of cystic fibrosis are discussed here.
 Details of the clinical manifestations and effects of the disease process are discussed separately.
 (See "Cystic fibrosis: Overview of gastrointestinal disease" and "Cystic fibrosis: Clinical manifestations of pulmonary disease".)